sheurich/debian-repro/docs/gcp-setup-instructions.md

 ### Workload Identity Federation
 - **No long-lived credentials**: GitHub Actions requests short-lived tokens at runtime
-- **Automatic rotation**: OIDC tokens expire quickly and are renewed automatically
+- **Automatic rotation**: OIDC tokens expire quickly and renew automatically
 - **Repository-scoped**: Only your specific repository can authenticate
 - **Industry best practice**: Recommended by Google and GitHub for CI/CD authentication